What is an overaward?

 This hold will prevent your federal financial aid from disbursing and being credited to your student account.
 You are not required to take any action.

-When an overaward situation arises, we may have to adjust the awards in your aid package in order to eliminate the overaward.
+When an overaward situation arises, we may have to adjust your aid package in order to eliminate the overaward.

-Once your overaward has been resolved, you will receive a communication from our office about the specific aid adjustment(s) that has been made to your Aid Award.
+Once your overaward has been resolved, you will receive a communication from our office about the specific aid adjustment(s) that has been made to your financial aid.

 Any charges that remain on your Student Financial Account after the aid has been adjusted are your responsibility.